top of page

 3) Management: During the management (operational) phase, the developer determines whether they'd like to hold and manage the property or if they'd like to sell the property to another entity that will be responsible for its long-term management.
 If the developer chooses to sell the property, they must ensure that the ongoing maintenance required under the remedial action plans are transferred to the buyer.

-What are the benefits of brownfield redevelopment?
+What are the Benefits of Brownfield Redevelopment?

-• Remediation of polluted sites has the potential to significantly reduce or even eliminate the risk of exposure to hazardous substances, thereby enhancing the overall environmental well-being of the local area.
+Brownfield redevelopment serves several important purposes.
+Remediation of polluted sites has the potential to significantly reduce or even eliminate the risk of exposure to hazardous substances, thereby enhancing the overall environmental well-being of the local area.
+Reusing brownfield sites can help protect open spaces from development while revitalizing the local community.
+Additionally, utilizing existing infrastructure for development purposes can save taxpayer dollars.

 bottom of page